 The same application form is used for the Ph.D. and M.S. programs in Physics and the M.S. program in Physics Entrepreneurship.

-For application to the Ph.D. program the application deadline is January 15 (EXTENDED: to Jan 31! for 2020) for admission to the program in the fall.
+For application to the Ph.D. program, the application deadline is January 5 for admission to the program in the fall.
 Students are accepted to start in the fall semester only, with unusual exceptions for transfer students and students holding masters degrees in physics.

 Each application must include